cossacklabs/product-docs/themis/spec/secure-cell.md

     Contrast this with [Secure Session](../secure-session/) cryptosystem
     which protects ordered streams of packets, similar to TLS.

-  - Sender and receiver are expected to be the same entity.
+  - Symmetric encryption scheme is used.

-    Secure Cell does not distinguish between sender and receiver of messages.
+    Secure Cell uses the same shared secret key to both encrypt and decrypt data.
-    Data is stored protected and restored into its original form using the same secret.
+    This is a symmetric encryption scheme.

-    In contrast, [Secure Message](../secure-message/) cryptosystem is asymmetric, which is more practical for authenticated message exchange.
+    In contrast, [Secure Message](../secure-message/) cryptosystem is asymmetric, which is more practical for authenticated message exchange between distinct parties.

   - Data payload has bounded size.